UK and Japan agree defence deal as Johnson warns of ‘autocratic powers’ threat

 Officials said Tokyo has just two other bilateral visiting forces agreements – one with the United States and the recently agreed RAA signed with Australia in January.

-Meanwhile, Conservative former minister Greg Clark, MP for Tunbridge Wells, is set to be announced as the UK’s new trade envoy to Japan.
+Meanwhile, Conservative former minister Greg Clark, MP for Tunbridge Wells, was announced as the UK’s new trade envoy to Japan.

-Mr Johnson said he will discuss with Mr Kishida the UK-Japan trade partnership, adding that trade relations are “already glorious and increasing” with “co-operation on science, on digital technology and many other things”.
+Before the meeting, Mr Johnson said he planned to discuss with Mr Kishida the UK-Japan trade partnership, adding that trade relations are “already glorious and increasing” with “co-operation on science, on digital technology and many other things”.

+No 10 confirmed the Prime Minister discussed working closely with Japan as the UK “progresses its accession to the CPTPP (Comprehensive and Progressive Agreement for Trans-Pacific Partnership) trade bloc” after Brexit.

 The Japanese prime minister, speaking with a translator, thanked Mr Johnson for the “warm welcome”, noting that he had made time despite local elections taking place in the UK.

-He told the Prime Minister he looks forward to a “very fruitful discussion” on the London-Tokyo bilateral relationship, as well as on Ukraine and global affairs.
+He told the Prime Minister he had been looking forward to a “very fruitful discussion” on the London-Tokyo bilateral relationship, as well as on Ukraine and global affairs.

 Register for free to continue reading